solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 4. From the list of Spark applications, select the first job, which should have a status of `In progress` or `Succeeded`.

-   > **Note**: You may see a status of `Cancelled`, and this does not prevent you from completing the following steps.
-Azure Synapse Analytics is still in preview, and the status gets set to `Cancelled` when the Spark pool used to run the Spark application times out.

    ![The current Spark application is highlighted in the applications list.](media/ex02-monitor-activities-spark-application-list.png "Synapse Analytics Monitor")

 5. On the **Dataflow** screen, you will see a detailed view of the job, broken into three different sections.

-   - The first section is a graphical representation of the stages that make up the Spark application.
+   - The first section is a graphical representation of the jobs that make up the Spark application.
    - The second section is a summary of the Spark application.
    - The third section displays the diagnostics and logs associated with the Spark application.